qjchen1972/remote-face-recognition/README.md

 The face recognition system embedded in the police enforcement device can identify criminals and alert in real time.
 The project provides some features:

+* I try to share everything , but it's a commercial project, so the open source code is not complete.

 * The AI framework is based on pytorch + onnx + caffe2

 * Aiming at the remote and weak light and low resolution, the training image is specially processed, and the data augment is also specially designed.